ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 6. Data type (legacy RLP encoding, typed data, raw bytes or typed transaction)
 7. (Optional) Sender address for verification, redundant however with derivation path where the public key can already be included

 The offline signer decodes the transaction depending on the data type and responds to the request with the signature once the transaction has been verified and approved by the user.
-The offline signer generates a QR code containing the `crypto-signature` UR type with the following information:
+The offline signer generates a QR code containing the `sign-response` UR type with the following information:

 1. (Mandatory if provided in the request) Request ID indicating the UUID of the transaction
 2. Signature